-The program is offered at the Round Rock and Cypress Creek campuses in the Fall, and the Eastview and Cypress Creek campuses in the Spring and Summer.
+The program is offered at the Round Rock and Eastview campuses in the Fall, the Eastview and Cypress Creek campuses in the Spring, and the Cypress Creek campus only in the Summer.
 Each campus section has a max class size of 12 students.

 Is there a tardy or absence policy for the Phlebotomy program courses?

 Due to the intense nature of Phlebotomy education, missed class or clinical hours may seriously affect a student’s ability to complete the requirements of his/her course(s).
 Each course syllabus contains information regarding attendance requirements and procedures.
 Excessive tardiness may result in the application of the Corrective Action Process or even withdrawal from the Program.

 Will I have to wear a uniform or dress a certain way while in the Phlebotomy program?